ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ## Overview

 This tutorial will help you get started with BioCypher.
-You will learn how to bring together different types of biomedical data and create a simple knowledge graph about proteins and their connections.
+You will learn how to integrate different types of biomedical data and create a simple knowledge graph about proteins and their interactions.

 By the end of this tutorial, you will be able to:

 - Set up BioCypher for a basic project.
 - Collect and organize example protein data.
 - Build a small knowledge graph from the data.
-- View and search the graph using Neo4j.
+- View and query the graph using Neo4j.

 ## Pre-requisites